Chicago Police Misconduct & Brutality Attorneys

 There are a number of Chicago police brutality cases in which officers abuse their power by using “excessive force” — in other words, any force that exceeds the necessary means to subdue a suspect and keep police and others in the immediate vicinity safe.
 The moment a suspect is no longer resistant, further action taken against that suspect is considered excessive and violates an individual’s constitutional rights.

-If you have reason to believe that you have been a victim of police brutality or have suffered personal injury or the wrongful death of a loved one due to the excessive use of force by law enforcement, our personal injury lawyers at Staver Law Group will listen to your story and advise you on how to best proceed.
+If you have reason to believe that you have been a victim of police brutality or have suffered personal injury or the wrongful death of a loved one due to the excessive use of force by law enforcement, our personal injury lawyers at Staver Accident Injury Lawyers, P.C. will listen to your story and advise you on how to best proceed.
+Call today at (312) 236-2900.

 In Cases of Physical Injury and Wrongful Death